yanzhang422/Quant/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Stock Price Prediction By LTSM.py is the stock price prediction strategy for next day price, it using 60% history data fit the model, the 30% rest of history data to test the model, the 10% history data to predict the next day price.
+#

 ### Markdown

-In Stock Price Prediction By LTSM.py which has executed the list of company, some predicted price did not good match the actual value, so will not be recommend to use.
+Following companies have been executed in Stock Price Prediction By LTSM.py, some predicted price did not good match the actual value, so will not be recommend to use.

 1. BABA alibaba - 70% match
 2. TCEHY Tencent - 70% match